-- Do not include net capital losses, foreign source losses or film losses utilised at item 3. - Net capital losses utilised are shown at item 8, and foreign source losses utilised at Part E Foreign source losses. - For the definition of a tax loss refer to section 995-1 of ITAA 1997.
+- Do not include net capital losses, foreign source losses or film losses utilised at item 3. - Show net capital losses utilised at item 8, and foreign source losses utilised at Part E Foreign source losses (see page 29). - For the definition of a tax loss, see section 995-1 of the ITAA 1997.